Personas as a Way to Model Truthfulness in Language Models: Arithmetic Laboratory: Connecting Pretraining Data to Truthfulness

-\paragraph{Results.} In each of the two setups, we report $p_{\text{truthful}}$ for the unseen operators across the four agents $D$, $E$, $F$, $G$ in Figure ~\ref{fig:synthetic_generalization}.
+\paragraph{Results.} In each of the two setups, we report $p_{\text{truthful}}$ for the unseen operators across the four agents $D$, $E$, $F$, $G$ in Figure~\ref{fig:synthetic_results} (right).
 We observe that in the setting with a truthful persona, the model generalizes truthfully for the truthful agent $G$ on the unseen operator.
 Similarly, the model generalizes untruthfully for the untruthful agent $D$\footnote{See Appendix \ref{ap:synthetic_details} for the graph of $p_\text{untruthful}$.}---both have much smaller variance than the intermediate agents where the agents are not (un)truthful on all operators.
-On the other hand, in the setup with no truthful persona, we observe very high variance in $p_\text{truthful}$.
-This happens because the model generalization widely varies over different runs (e.g. $p_\text{truthful} \approx 0$ in some runs and $p_\text{truthful} \approx 1$ in others).
-For models to generalize as expected in the setting with truthful persona, the model clusters agents who are mostly truthful (e.g. $A, B, G$), which can be used to determine which function to use for the unseen agent-operator combination ($G$ on $\opd$).
-Thus, consistent with our hypothesis, we observe that models can generalize to produce (un)truthful output for (un)truthful agents, only in the presence of a truthful persona.
+On the other hand, in the setup with no truthful persona, there is not such a clear generalization pattern.
+In fact, we observe the model generalizes untruthfully for the most truthful agent $G$ since the `closest' agent in the training data is $A$ (shared belief on $\opa$ and $\opb$ where both are truthful), and $A$ has untruthful belief on $\opd$.

+Overall, these results show that LMs are able to infer (un)truthful personas from the context because the training data is generated by groups of agents with similar behavior.
+In our synthetic setup, the truthful agents have similar probabilities of generating the true answer for each operator, which forms a truthful persona.
+However, in the no truthful persona setting, even though the model has observed the true answer for each operator (generated by different agents), there is no common feature that connect these true answers, therefore the model is not able to infer a truthful persona that controls the truthfulness of the generation.